danivalle27/BTP_EXP_BR/exercises/ex3/README.md

-# Exercise 3 - Create another step recording and handover data
+# (Optional) Exercise 3 - Create another step recording and handover data

 In this exercise, you will extend your automation by creating a new recording for the Sales Order creation process using a Sales Quotation as reference.
 You’ll duplicate existing steps to save effort, structure them into a new folder, and modify values to match the new process.
 Finally, you’ll learn how to handover data—specifically the quotation number—between test cases to enable seamless end-to-end test automation.